top of page

 Water Planning Matters Files Closing SEPA Appeal Brief to Blaine’s Avista Development

-Whatcom County, WA — Water Planning Matters (WPM – formerly Blaine Water Coalition) filed its closing brief in the largest SEPA appeal in the City of Blaine’s history, following five unprecedented days of hearings on the proposed 490-unit Avista at Birch Point project — one of the largest developments ever proposed in Whatcom County.
 Earlier, Whatcom County filed its own SEPA appeal against the City of Blaine and settled.
-The appeal challenges the City’s approval, assumptions and determination, arguing Blaine is using outdated standards for wetlands, creeks and stormwater ponds and by doing so shifts flooding, pollution, and millions in infrastructure costs downhill onto Birch Bay residents and BBWARM ratepayers.
+Our appeal challenges the City’s approval, assumptions, and determination.
+We argue that Blaine is using outdated standards for wetlands, creeks, and stormwater ponds.
+By doing so, the city shifts flooding, pollution, and millions in infrastructure costs downhill onto Birch Bay residents and BBWARM ratepayers.

 Comments